-If you love to spend your time with dogs or just love animal care in general, then this could be the job for you.
-You also don’t need to worry about employment prospects, as it’s expected to remain stable over the next few years.
+If you love to spend your time with dogs or simply love animal care in general, then dog grooming could be the perfect job for you.
+Now is a great time to get into this rewarding career, as the dog grooming industry is projected to grow by 14.9% over the next five years.

 What training do you need to become a dog groomer?

 Although a formal qualification isn’t necessary to be hired as a dog groomer, getting a dog grooming qualification will boost your employability and job prospects.
 A TAFE dog grooming course will provide you with all the training and skills needed to thrive in this position.

 Other certification programs like the Certificate III in Pet Grooming or the Certificate IV in Pet Styling can also give you more of an insight into the dog grooming profession.

 By going to a TAFE or Registered Training Organisation (RTO) and completing a dog grooming course, you’ll get some hands-on experience with dogs and learn advanced grooming details, including different grooming techniques for certain dog breeds.

 If you want something a bit lighter, there are shorter online training courses that cover all the basic skills necessary to become a dog groomer in Australia.

 Some of the courses you can take to become a dog groomer include:

 Dog groomer tasks and responsibilities